Green Lawn Cemetery (Columbus, Ohio): Huntington Chapel

 The chapel contains two murals (depicting Truth and Wisdom), a number of mosaics, and windows of both leaded and stained glass.
 The art glass murals were designed by Frederick Wilson and executed by Tiffany & Co.
 The stained glass windows were designed by Tiffany & Co.
 The north window depicts Peggy Thompson, the first white woman known to die in the area, and the south window Isaac Dalton, a superintendent of the Soldier's Home in Columbus who took special care of wounded soldiers during the American Civil War.
 Peletiah Huntington, founder of what became Huntington Bancshares, donated the mosaics, murals, and stained glass windows.
 The rest of the chapel cost $24,000 ($ in dollars).
 The funeral space in the chapel was dedicated to Huntington in 1902 with the placement of a bronze tablet there.

 The Mortuary Chapel was designed to be a place where funerals could be held.
 Over time, few funerals were held there.
 Instead, the public began using the chapel as a meditative space, and requesting to be buried inside it.
-The chapel was renovated, a west wing with service room and bathrooms added, and a carillon with bells constructed in 1963.
-The leaded glass rotunda was capped with a concrete dome to protect it.
-The addition and carillon were in the Neoclassical style.
-A north wing was completed in 1979.
-The Thompson stained glass window was removed, and a door cut through to the new wing.
-The historic window was relocated to the east wall of the new wing, while a new stained glass window and fountain were placed at the west wall of the wing.
+The chapel was renovated, a west wing with service room and bathrooms added in 1963.
+The addition and the north wing added in 1979 were in the Neoclassical style.
+The Thompson stained glass window was relocated to the east wall of the new wing, while a new stained glass window and fountain were placed at the west wall of the wing.
 The north wing serves as an indoor mausoleum.
+In 1981 an electronic carillon system was donated to replace the original pump organ that had been removed in 1969.
+In 1994 the dome was covered in copper panels and other modifications were made to attempt to stop water damage inside.
+These modifications were neither desirable nor effective, and between 2025 and 2026 a full restoration of the glass dome and additional restoration of the roof was completed.
+Other changes from the 1963 and 1979 modifications were reversed or eliminated.

 The chapel was rededicated in the early 2000s as Huntington Chapel.